KnowledgeSeed/analogic-framework/docs/source/widgets.rst

 -  title: Widget title text
 -  colors: color of the widget
 -  skin\ **:** Selected skin of widget
--  values:
+-  values: The values on the chart
 -  valuesLabels:
--  labels:
+-  labels: the labels on the chart
--  minRange:
+-  minRange: the minimum value on the chart
--  maxRange:
+-  maxRange: the maximum value on the chart
+-  showAxisValues: It's a boolean, default true
+-  separatesThousands: It's separates the values
--  fontFamily:
+-  fontFamily: font family of the chart

 **Data connection to TM1:**\ YES